GuidanceMantras/GuidanceMantras/README.md

 - You can improve/gain technical skills via Udemy  application https://www.udemy.com/
 - IT/ Software jobs are being reduced significantly over the years due to AI automation and also salaries are not high.
 - Private jobs are good for just 10 years, later that everyday you regret private jobs
 - Please have a account on LinkedIn
+- Never ever think that you do not need to study in private jobs, you need to keep on updating with new skills each year, otherwise you will loose your job
 - You should know how to search for private jobs in India
   * Visit Individual company websites
   * Search on LinkedIn, Naukri, Indeed and others